DonovanMods/donovan-7d2d-modlets/donovan-megaperks/README.md

-# Donovan MorePerks
+# Donovan MegaPerks

 ## 7 Days 2 Die Modlet

-This small modlet increases the number of perks you gain per level (now 4 points per level).
+Increases the number of perks you gain per level to 4.